ShenaniganDApp/shenanigan-monorepo/README.md

 ### App

-Fill out the `.env` file with the required information
+Make a new `.env` file in /packages/app workspace and fill in the required information

-0. Make sure you have setup a device to run React Native.
+1. Make sure you have setup a device to run React Native.
 For more information visit https://reactnative.dev/docs/0.59/running-on-device

-1. Run react native metro bundler
+2. Run react native metro bundler

     `yarn app:start`

-2. Load the schema
+3. Load the schema

    `yarn update-schema`

-3. Start react native ios or android
+4. Start react native ios or android

 	**iOS users run**